KxSystems/docs/docs/learn/tour/tables.md

 ### Partitioned Table

-When data volumes reach more than 100 million records accessing and interrogating data in individual columns can become time-consuming.
-A partitioned table is stored on-disk as a set of splayed tables stored in separate folders logically split by date, month, year or long.
-Once stored on-disk this presents as follows where in this example we are storing a financial trade table across multiple dates:
+When data volumes exceed 100 million records, accessing and querying individual columns can become time-consuming.
+A partitioned table addresses this by storing data on disk as a set of splayed tables, each in separate folders logically divided by date, month, year, or long value.
+For example, you can store a financial trade table across multiple dates in this manner:

 ```treeview
 db